Birdbrain (band)

 Birdbrain was an American post-grunge band, formed in Boston, Massachusetts, by neighborhood friends in 1992 and dissolved in 1997.
 They had some success with their song "Youth of America", which appeared in the 1996 film Scream, as well as a contribution to the soundtrack for the 1995 film The Last Supper with a cover of Paul McCartney's "Jet".
-They were formed by guitarist/singer/songwriter Joey Ammo and drummer Mike Benway and signed to TVT Records in 1995.
-With two CD albums and two soundtrack contributions they broke up in 1997.
+They were formed by guitarist/singer/songwriter Joey "Ammo" (Amicangelo) and drummer Mike Benway and signed to TVT Records in 1995.
+In their time, they produced two CD albums, and two film soundtrack song contributions.
+They broke up in 1997.

 History

-The Boston band was formed in the early 1990s after a chance meeting in a Roslindale, MA bar between Ammo and Benway.
+The Boston band was formed in the early 1990s after a chance meeting in a Roslindale, MA, bar, between Ammo and Benway.
 They rented a rehearsal studio, began funding some recording projects and started setting up bookings.
 Eventually they hired local manager Jeff Hudson.

-Hudson successfully shopped the recordings to contacts at TVT Records in 1995 with their tape "Princess", their contribution to Boston Rock n' Roll Anthology Vol. 18 and especially the release of their self-produced, full-length album, Bliss and soon they had a recording contract.
+Hudson successfully shopped the recordings to contacts at TVT Records in 1995 with their tape "Princess", their contribution to Boston Rock n' Roll Anthology Vol. 18, as well as the release of their self-produced, full-length album, Bliss, and soon they had a recording contract.

-Founding bassist Frank Barrientos left the band, replaced by guitarist/bassist/backing vocalist Jim Dennis.
-They were joined shortly thereafter by bona fide bassist Joseph F. McCarthy Jr. and Dennis moved from bass to guitar, his forte.
+Founding bassist Frank Barrientos left the band, replaced by guitarist/bassist/backing vocalist James Dennis.
+Joseph McCarthy Jr. was soon added on bass, and vocals.
+Dennis moved from bass to guitar, his forte.
 The new quartet went on tour in support of a TVT re-vamping of Bliss.
 Hudson was fired as manager and was replaced by the TVT nominee, Camille Barbone.

 Bliss was not as successful as they had hoped.
-Jim Dennis left amid rising tension in the wake of his expanding creative influence over Birdbrain's sound.
-Thus Birdbrain returned to being a rock trio.
-Benway quickly covered backup vocals at a show that weekend at the Rathskellar in Boston, Ammo resurrected his original, jangly, three-piece sound heard on the original demo's, and McCarthy brought a good nature and sharp wit that helped to buoy the band personally through these tough times.
+Dennis left amid rising tension in the wake of his expanding creative influence over Birdbrain's sound, with the band again as they were originally -- a rock trio: Benway on drums and backup vocals, Ammo, vocals, rhythm and lead guitar, and McCarthy on bass.

 Benway had negotiated initial contract support from TVT to start a second album late in 1996.
 They had a slew of songs ready to choose from and the label poured over $200,000 into the production, well beyond the $30,000 required by the contract.

 The trio spent weeks in pre-production and recording at the spa-like Long View Farm Studios (MA).
-They rented a good deal of choice vintage gear, hired producer Tim Patalan and got mixing and post-production work from Jack Joseph Puig at Electric Lady Studios (NY), as well as mastering with Howie Weinberg.
+They rented a good deal of equipment, hired producer Tim Patalan and got mixing and post-production work from Jack Joseph Puig at Electric Lady Studios (NY), as well as mastering with Howie Weinberg.
 This plush treatment was largely due to the intense advocacy of A&R Tom Sarig (Sarig moved on to a successful national A&R post the next year.)